UPDATE: Researching Ghanaian Law

 Article 11 of the 1992 Ghana Constitution states that the laws of Ghana shall comprise:

-Ghana has ten regions.
+Ghana presently has sixteen regions.
+Following the December 27, 2018 referendum, the number of administrative regions in Ghana was increased from ten to sixteen.
 All regions are under the central government and no regional institution possesses any legislative authority.

 Under Article 106(1) of the 1992 Constitution, Parliament’s legislative power is exercised by passing bills that are assented to by the President.
 A bill may be introduced by a Minister of State or by a private Member of Parliament.
 Whether it is a Government bill or a private Member’s bill, no bill shall be introduced in Parliament unless it is accompanied by an explanatory memorandum setting out in detail the policy and principles of the bill, the defects of the existing law, the remedies proposed and the necessity for the introduction of the bill.
 In addition, the bill should be published in the Ghana Gazette at least fourteen days before the date of its introduction.
 The Gazette is, therefore, a source for locating bills or proposed legislation in Ghana.